This list compiles all the resource lists from the five modules.

 Promoting Student Mental Health: A Guide for UC Faculty, Staff, and GSIs

-The Gold Folder: A reference for Faculty, Staff, and GSIs to Assist Students in Distress
+The Gold Folder: A Reference for Faculty, Staff, and GSIs to Assist Students in Distress

-Suicide Prevention at Cal — UHS Tang Center
+Suicide Prevention at Cal UHS Tang Center

-Be Well at Cal
+Be Well Game Plan

 Webinar for GSIs: Supporting Students in Distress: GSIs and the Gold Folder